MatiasBastarrica/reicpe-page-main/README.md

 ### What I learned

-In this challenge I decide to take a mobile-first approach.
+In this challenge I decided to take a mobile-first approach.
 I learned how to style the border of specific table rows.
 I wrote and styled an HTML table which is an element that I wasn't really used to work with.